Symbology for elliptic multiple polylogarithms and the symbol prime: Review of Elliptic Multiple Polylogarithms

 \subsection{From the elliptic curve to the torus}

-The functions $\mathrm{E}_{4}$ are closely related to Feynman integrals since they are defined in an algebraic way.
-However, the purity of some elliptic Feynman integrals, such as integrals of the form \eqref{1dIntofPolylog}, is hidden in terms of $\mathrm{E}_{4}$ functions since taking the total derivative of a $\mathrm{E}_{4}$ function does not necessarily decrease its length. \footnote{This can be seen concretely by how the integration kernels $\psi_{-1}(\infty,x)\dif x$ and $\psi_{-1}(c,x) \dif x$ are related to the kernels of pure functions given below in \eqref{psitog1}. } On the other hand, iterated integrals defined on the torus, such as the $\tilde{\Gamma}$ functions we will review below, are manifestly pure and hence allow a symbol map defined via the total derivative.
+The functions $\mathrm{E}_{4}$ are defined on the elliptic curve and directly arise from the Feynman-parameter representation of Feynman integrals.
+However, the purity of some elliptic Feynman integrals, such as integrals of the form \eqref{1dIntofPolylog}, is not visible when expressed in terms of $\mathrm{E}_{4}$ functions since taking the total derivative of a $\mathrm{E}_{4}$ function does not necessarily decrease its length \cite{Broedel:2018iwv}. \footnote{This can be seen concretely by how the integration kernels $\psi_{-1}(\infty,x)\dif x$ and $\psi_{-1}(c,x) \dif x$ are related to the kernels of pure functions given below in \eqref{psitog1}. } On the other hand, iterated integrals defined on the torus, such as the $\tilde{\Gamma}$ functions we will review below, are manifestly pure and hence allow a symbol map defined via the total derivative.

 To connect both sides, we first need a bijection between the elliptic curve $\mathcal{C}$ and the torus $\mathbb{C}/\Lambda$, where $\Lambda$ is the lattice generated by the periods $\omega_{1}$ and $\omega_{2}$ of the elliptic curve.
 For an elliptic curve of the form \eqref{quarticEcurve}, one can find such a map through the birationally equivalent curve in the Weierstrass normal form: first solve $(x,y)$ in terms of $(X,Y)$ from \eqref{XYtoxy}, then replace $X$ and $Y$ with the Weierstrass elliptic function $\wp(z)$ and its derivative $\wp'(z)$, respectively.
 This gives where